mtov/engsoftmoderna/cap10.md

 # DevOps (em andamento)

-> "Imagine a world where product owners, development, QA, IT Operations, and Infosec work together, not only to help each other, but also to ensure that the overall organization succeeds." -- G. Kim, J. Humble, P. Debois, J. Willes
+> *Imagine a world where product owners, development, QA, IT Operations, and Infosec work together, not only to help each other, but also to ensure that the overall organization succeeds.* -- G. Kim, J. Humble, P. Debois, J. Willes

 ## Introdução